Skip to content

 Keidanren Initiative for Biodiversity Conservation

-This initiative is participated in by 277 companies and organizations (as of June 2023) who are committed to activities stipulated in the “Keidanren Declaration on Biodiversity and Action Guidelines” (revised version) or who support its overall purpose.
+This initiative is participated in by 333 companies and organizations (as of March 2024) who are committed to activities stipulated in the “Keidanren Declaration for Biodiversity and Guideline” (revised version) or who support its overall purpose.
 It is intended to disseminate the diverse activities of the Japanese business community worldwide and further deepen and expand those activities.
 As a member company, Toshiba Corporation will continue to contribute to achieving the goal of the initiative.